asadhazara/eslint-config-react/README.md

-# Eslint and Prettier Setup - with or without VS Code
+# Eslint and Prettier Setup

-You can use this config for a project using react and typescript.
+You can use this config for a project using Teact and Typescript.